francis-gomes-esq/random-cipher-creator/README.md

 ## Usage

-You can view the website via this link: [add url after deployment]
+You can view the website via this link: https://francis-gomes-esq.github.io/random-cipher-creator/

 ## Animated gifs